 An investment in our common units involves a significant degree of risk.
-You should carefully consider the following risk factors relating to our Distribution Reinvestment Plan, or the Plan, together with all of the other information included in this prospectus before deciding to participate in the Plan.
+You should carefully consider the following risk factors, relating to our Distribution Reinvestment Plan, or the Plan, together with all of the other information included in this prospectus before deciding to participate in the Plan.
 The risks relating to the Plan are not the only risks associated with an investment in our common units.
-For key current (i) risks inherent in our business that may have a material impact on our results of operations and financial condition, (ii) risks inherent in an investment in us related to our common units as a result of our limited partnership structure and (iii) tax risks to common unitholders, please read Item 1A "Risk Factors" in Part I of our most recent Annual Report on Form 10 K, Item 1A "Risk Factors" in Part II of our Quarterly Reports on Form 10-Q filed for quarterly periods ending after our most recent annual report and any risk factors contained in any of our Current Reports on Form 8-K filed after our most recent annual report.
+For key current (i) risks inherent in our business that may have a material impact on our results of operations and financial condition, (ii) risks inherent in an investment in us related to our common units as a result of our limited partnership structure and (iii) tax risks to common unitholders, please read Item 1A "Risk Factors" in Part I of our most recent Annual Report on Form 10-K, Item 1A "Risk Factors" in Part II of our Quarterly Report on Form 10-Q filed for the quarterly period ending after our most recent annual report and our future annual, quarterly and other reports that are incorporated by reference into this prospectus, as such information may be amended or supplemented by any future filings with the SEC.